PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - The __additional section__ contains other helpful records such as canonical hostname or IP address for MX

 ### Inserting Records into the DNS Database
 The first thing you do with your domain name is registering it with a __registrar__.
-A registrar is a commercial entity that verifies the uniqueness of the domain name, enters the domain name into the DNS database and collects a small fee from you for its services.
+A registrar is a commercial entity that verifies the uniqueness of the domain name, enters the domain name into the DNS database and collects a small fee from you for its services

 When you register the domain name with some registrar, you also need to provide the registrar with the names and IP addresses of your primary and secondary authoritative DNS servers.
 A registrar would then make sure that a `Type NS` and `Type A` record are entered into the _TLD com servers_